 Create A Safe Room

 The “safe room” should be created before the first box is packed.
 Cats love their routines and view any disruption with suspicion.
-(Bringing in a few boxes prior to packing can give them a preview without the upset of the move.)
+This is practically helpful when moving an outdoor cat to a new home (Bringing in a few boxes prior to packing can give them a preview without the upset of the move.)

 The safe room should include: